690210A 10th

 - Instrumental (KR) -KR playing on a moog synthesizer

-Note: This rare movie was probably not premiered before 1971.
+Note: This rare movie was premiered in 1972.
+Released on DVD (in November

 - Second Glance (David Brown/Nicky Graham/Terry Taylor/Paul Francis)